-- (a) There shall be an Equality Council consisting of seven members elected at each DM on nominations from branches plus one representative from each of the industrial councils and the IEC, SEC and WEC. - (b) The purposes of the council shall be: - (i) Monitoring the progress of relevant legislation and campaigning for improvements where necessary; - (ii) Opposing and publicising, where possible, cases of sex-based discrimination within the union and promoting equality within the union; - (iii) Campaigning against sexism in the media; and - (iv) Encouraging the formation of pro-equality groups within the union and liaising with pro-equality groups and chapel and branch equality officers.
+- (a) There shall be an Equality Council consisting of eight members elected at each DM on nominations from branches one of whom must be under the age of 30 at time of election, plus one representative from each of the industrial councils, the Continental European Council, the WEC, SEC and IEC.
+The Council shall be entitled to co-opt one developmental (student) member to the council. - (b) The purposes of the council shall be: - (i) Monitoring the progress of relevant legislation and campaigning for improvements where necessary; - (ii) Opposing and publicising, where possible, cases of sex-based discrimination within the union and promoting equality within the union; - (iii) Campaigning against sexism in the media; and - (iv) Encouraging the formation of pro-equality groups within the union and liaising with pro-equality groups and chapel and branch equality officers. - (v) Campaigning for the rights and welfare of members aged 30 and under; - (vi) Nominating members for election at DM as delegates to the Trades Union Congress Women's conference